Whether to provide shade, zone a garden, or offer privacy, pergola ideas can be a crucial element in your garden design.

 ‘If you have a south-facing garden, a partially enclosed pergola can create a tranquil retreat and offer respite on a hot summer’s day,’ says garden designer Katrina Kieffer-Wells.

 It is important to get the proportions right.
 ‘Consider what you want to do under the pergola and make sure you have enough space.
-Measure any outdoor furniture for a seating area you are planning to place within the structure and ensure that you allow enough room for people to move around comfortably.’
+Measure any furniture for an outdoor seating idea you are planning to place within the structure and ensure that you allow enough room for people to move around comfortably.’

 The Mediterranean-style garden space shown above has been transformed into a sun-baked, shaded seating area by incorporating beautiful patio planting ideas, with scented climbers and hanging baskets brimming with colorful perennials.

-Although the dream of cooking outdoors on sunny days is appealing, it’s much more practical and comfortable to use pergola ideas to include some garden shade ideas in an outdoor kitchen space.
+Although the dream of cooking outdoors on sunny days is appealing, it’s much more practical and comfortable to use pergola ideas for offering shade in an outdoor kitchen space.

 ‘If your garden doesn’t have a covered spot that offers protection from the sun, you can create a shaded pergola, or grow wisteria and vines up your pergola to provide beautiful dappled light and relief from the heat,’ says Wayne Cocker, director of South Hams Fencing and Landscaping (opens in new tab).